 To help suppress the spread of COVID-19, we are introducing temporary measures across the city to provide additional space for physical distancing whilst out walking, wheeling and cycling.

-Spaces for People is seeing footways widened at pinch points to facilitate safer pedestrian movement and easier access to shops, businesses, community facilities and public transport hubs.
+We are widening footways at pinch points in our city centre and neighbourhoods to facilitate safer pedestrian movement and easier access to shops, businesses, community facilities and public transport hubs.
 Temporary strategic cycling routes that present active travel as an attractive, viable commuting choice are also being implemented.